howonlee/mertonon/docs/usage.md

 And now we come to the actual political meat of things.
 The weights.

 Doohickey Dealios do need the Wibbles.
 After negotiation with the owner of the Wibbles node, you agreed that this is a fact, and decide to put that fact in Mertonon so folks can see it - and Mertonon can see it, and factor it into the allocations.
 This is a soft linkage - the stronger the necessity, the higher the value entered (Mertonon constrains the weight values to be positive currently).
+Mertonon will normalize the weights to sum to 100%.

 ![](https://mertonon.com/assets/weightset_create.gif)
 ![](https://mertonon.com/assets/weight_create.gif)

 ---

+Currently Mertonon can only aim for overall grid goals which formally correspond to competitiveness (viz., reduction of profit for corporate market share).
+We will have others in time.

+;;;;;
+;;;;;
+;;;;;
+;;;;;

 whats an input, loss
 heres an example